Kōzen-ji

 Kōzen-ji (光前寺) is a Buddhist temple belonging to the Tendai sect located in the city of Komagane, Nagano, Japan.
-It is one of the five major Tendai temples in the Shinetsu region of Japan.
+It is one of the five major Tendai temples in the Shin'etsu region of Japan.
 Its main image is a hibutsu statue of Fudō Myō-ō.

 History

 The temple claims to have been founded in 860 AD by Honjō Shōnin, a disciple of Ennin; however, as all temple records were lost during the Sengoku period wars between Takeda Katsuyori and Oda Nobutada, there is no documentary evidence to back this claim.
 The temple enjoyed the support of the Takeda clan, and later that of Toyotomi Hideyoshi and received a 60 koku stipend for its upkeep by Shogun Tokugawa Iemitsu.
 The temple was much reduced in size during the Meiji period, but many of its surviving structures date from the Edo period: